-- Concluding Observations on the 5th Periodic Report (CCPR/C/JPN/CO/5) Refer to the paragraph 16 mentioned above. - (2) Summary of the Relevant Information from the 6th Periodic Report of Japan (CCPR/C/JPN/6) The Government report claimed that it is not appropriate to abolish the death penalty immediately mainly due to reasons of public opinion.72 - (3) Current Situation
+- (1) Concluding Observations on the 5th Periodic Report (CCPR/C/JPN/CO/5) Refer to the paragraph 16 mentioned above. - (2) Summary of the Relevant Information from the 6th Periodic Report of Japan (CCPR/C/JPN/6)

+The Government report claimed that it is not appropriate to abolish the death penalty immediately mainly relying on public opinion.
+85

 The Government did not take any measures in response to the Committee's recommendation, that is, "[r]egardless of opinion polls, the State party should favourably consider abolishing the death penalty and inform the public, as necessary, about the desirability of abolition."
-Furthermore, almost all the information about the death penalty is being kept secret for the reasons of condemned privacy of death rows inmates, etc. The reality of the opinion polls, on which are relied by the Government, is only a reflection of the average citizens' view under such a situation.
+On the contrary, discussion at the "Study Meeting on the Death Penalty", which was created by the Ministry of Justice in August 2010, was terminated in March 2012.
+After that, the Liberal Democratic Party returned to power, and since then, the LDP-led Government has repeatedly clarified its position that it will not review the death penalty system.